TheLartians/ModernCppStarter/README.md

 - Clone this repo and replace all occurrences of "Greeter" in the [CMakeLists.txt](CMakeLists.txt) with the name of your project
 - Replace the source files with your own
 - For single-header libraries: see the comments in [CMakeLists.txt](CMakeLists.txt)
-- Add your project's codecov token to your projects github secrets under `CODECOV_TOKEN`
+- Add your project's codecov token to your project's github secrets under `CODECOV_TOKEN`
 - Happy coding!

 ### Build and run test suite